nunit/nunit/docs/articles/nunit/technical-notes/nunit-internals/Framework-Api.md

 Some actions take the string representation of a test filter as an argument.
 The NUnit Engine and Framework have shared knowledge of the format of a filter.
 For an empty filter (no filtering) use `"<filter/>"`.
 A null or empty string is also accepted for an empty filter as of NUnit 3.7.1, but `"<filter/>"` should be used for backwards compatibility.

+> [!NOTE]
-**Note:** The `ICallbackEventHandler` is actually passed as an object and cast to the interface by the framework.
+> The `ICallbackEventHandler` is actually passed as an object and cast to the interface by the framework.
 This is intended to allow future use of other interfaces for progress.

 #### LoadTestsAction